 In order to be approved for MCLE credit, providers must ensure that their programs:

 Consider activities relating to the management of a law practice or law office.
-They are eligible for approval if they have significant practical content, are directly relevant to members and are related to the practice of law.
+They are eligible for approval if they have significant practical content, are directly relevant to attorneys and are related to the practice of law.
 They include:

 A provider may request MCLE credit for welcoming remarks, introductions of speakers, closing remarks and question and answer periods.